Pioreactor/pioreactor/use cases/directed evolution.md

-### What applications are there for the morbidostat or turbidostat?
+### What applications are there for the morbidostat?

 1. Evolving a traditional brewer's yeast to thrive in new brewing environments.
 New environments for brewer's yeast could be higher/lower temperature, higher (alcohol, IBU, caffeine), concentration, lower pH, salt %.